piegamesde/BlockMap/README.md

 The bash script [server.sh](server.sh) is an example of how this could be used in a server environment.
 Simply set the paths at the top of the file and call this script regularly on the server.
 It has a few different render settings pre-configured, but they are easy to adapt to your needs.

+### 2.0 server usage:

+*This is experimental and may change at any time!
+Please try it out and take the time to provide feedback if you run into issues.*

+The new server mode is based around the following concept:

+- Declare a configuration file with all your worlds and how you want to render them.
+An example configuration can be found [here](server-settings.json).
+- Call `blockmap render-many` and pass the configuration file as argument.
+You can add dynamic server information like online plyers etc. via more command line options.
+- An output directory will be created with all the rendered files.
+You can view them in BlockMap.
+- Host that folder using the web server of your choice (e.g. [`miniserve`](https://github.com/svenstaro/miniserve)).
+Clients will now be able to view your worlds across the Internet.
+- Call this on a scheduled basis.
+Subsequent runs will update the folder without re-rendering everything.

 ## Build it:

 Due to technical, legal and performance reasons, some resources required to run and test BlockMap are not included in this repository, but generated locally.
 The Gradle task `regenerate` will download all required files (you only need an internet connection the first time and after a `clean`) and generate and compile a bunch of stuff.
 Without this, nothing will work.
 On a freshly cloned repository, use `initEclipse` or `initIdea` to transform the repository into a project you can simply open in your favorite IDE.
 (Warning: The `eclipse` and `idea` tasks have to be called each time some dependencies changed.
 Furthermore, they link to some folders in the build directory.
 This means that they won't work as intended until `regenerate` has been called.)